 The International Alba White Truffle Fair is a gastronomic wonderland celebrating the precious ‘white gold’.
 Along with an exhibition area to buy the best truffles from the region’s woods, you’ll enjoy cooking shows, wine tastings, historical reenactments and concerts.
 To really get into the truffle spirit, take a private tour with a truffle hunter to search for your own.

 This is also the season to harvest the grapes that produce bold Barolo and Barbaresco wines, to go with the glazed chestnuts constantly tempting you.
 While eating is at the top of the agenda, there’s plenty to keep you active too.
-Hike within the panoramic scenery of the Gran Paradiso, castle-hop in the countryside and duck in and out of enchanting towns like Barolo, Neive and the elegant capital of Turin.
+Hike within the panoramic scenery of the Gran Paradiso, castle-hop in the countryside and duck in and out of enchanting towns like Barolo, Neive and the elegant and interesting city of Turin.

 As if France wasn’t enchanting enough, autumn transforms chateau-dotted landscapes into golden wonderlands.
 Bordeaux is one such region, with the added bonus of plentiful sunshine, events and crowd-free vineyards.
 Time your trip with the International Festival of Arts of Bordeaux Métropole to enjoy theatre, dance, art installations and circus acts.